AntonyDalmiere/NotificationScheduler/README.md

 ```

-After all the fields that you want are set just call build()!
+After all the fields that you want are set, just call build()!

 ```java